serverlessworkflow/specification/specification.md

 define when the service operations should be invoked during workflow execution, as well as the data parameters passed to them if needed.

-Note that with Serverless Workflow we can also define service invocations via events.
+Note that with Serverless Workflow, we can also define service invocations via events.
 To learn more about that, please reference the [event definitions](#Event-Definition) section, as well as the [actions definitions](#Action-Definition) [eventRef](#EventRef-Definition) property.

 Because of an overall lack of a common way to describe different services and their operations, many workflow languages typically chose to define custom function definitions.
-This approach however often runs into issues such as lack of portability, limited capabilities, as well as forcing non-workflow-specific information, such as service authentication, to be added inside the workflow language.
+This approach, however, often runs into issues such as lack of portability, limited capabilities, as well as forcing non-workflow-specific information, such as service authentication, to be added inside the workflow language.

 To avoid these issues, the Serverless Workflow specification mandates that details about